ninewise/dissertation/related-work/chapter.md

 ### SMAP Haplotype-sites

 SMAP haplotype-sites is the haplotype calling component of the software package.
-Given the SMAP and Single Nucleotide Polymorphism (SNP) positions, it calculates the haplotype for each read in all samples.
+Given the SMAP and Single Nucleotide Polymorphism (SNP, a change of a single basepair from the reference genome) positions, it calculates the haplotype for each read in all samples.
 It compares the nucleotide on each SMAP or SNP position with that same position in the reference genome.
 This position is either the same (0), different (1), a gap (-) or missing (.) in the read.
 The resulting string of zeroes, ones and points is the haplotype.
 Finally, it counts all reads per haplotype, per locus, per sample, and reports the relative haplotype frequency on every locus in each sample.

 <!--
 - pagina 38 & 76 (Marzougui & Renders)